Covid 19 coronavirus: Auckland stays at level 2.5, rest of NZ likely to move to level 1 next week - Jacinda Ardern

-The Government has decided to extend alert level 2.5 in Auckland and to also keep the rest of the country at alert level 2.
+The Government has extended alert level 2.5 in Auckland and level 2 for the rest of the country.

 But Prime Minister Jacinda Ardern has signalled an easing of restrictions next week - including bigger gatherings in Auckland and level 1 freedoms for the rest of the country - if cases continue to track down as they have been.